Drakkar-Software/OctoBot-Docs/partners/binance/setup.md

 ### Generate Your Keys
 - Sign into your Binance account
-- Click on your profile in the top right corner.
+- Click on your profile in the top right corner
 - Click on `API Management`

 ![Binance-Create-API-Key](https://raw.githubusercontent.com/Drakkar-Software/OctoBot/assets/docs/Binance/create_api_key.png)